Interdicting Restructuring Networks with Applications in Illicit Trafficking: Problem Statement and Theoretical Policy Analysis

 These results can be combined into more powerful results about sets of nodes allowed to restructure based on the selected interdiction decisions.

-\begin{thrm} Let $I$ be the set of arcs that are allowed to restructure based on the selected interdiction decisions.
-If, for all $(i,j) \in I$, either $(i,j)$ satisfies Lemma \ref{lm:sinkside} or Lemma \ref{lm:sourceside}, then the value of the flow will not increase. \end{thrm}

-\begin{thrm} Let $I$ be the set of arcs that are allowed to restructure based on the selected interdiction decisions.
-If, for all $(i,j) \in I$, $(i,j)$ satisfies Lemma \ref{lm:sinkside}, Lemma \ref{lm:sourceside}, or Lemma \ref{lm:crosscut}, and any arc $(i,j)\in I$ satisfying Lemma \ref{lm:crosscut} does not have another $(j,k) \in I$ satisfying Lemma \ref{lm:sinkside}, then the value of the flow will not increase. \end{thrm}
+\begin{thrm} Let $I$ be the set of arcs that are allowed to restructure based on the selected interdiction decisions, where all arcs in $I$ satisfy one of Conditions $1$, $2$, or $3$ of Lemma \ref{lm:noInc}. \begin{enumerate} \item If all $(i,j) \in I$ satisfy Condition $1$ or Condition $2$ of Lemma \ref{lm:noInc}, then the value of the flow will not increase. \item If there is an arc $(i,j) \in I$ satisfying Condition $3$ of Lemma \ref{lm:noInc} and there is no subset of arcs $J \subseteq I$ that would complete a path from $s$ to $t$ in $D_f$ that includes $(i,j)$, then the value of the flow will not increase. \end{enumerate} \end{thrm}

 We can interpret these results in terms of \emph{restructuring across the minimum cut} for the original maximum flow.
-In particular, Lemmas \ref{lm:sinkside} and \ref{lm:sourceside} ensure that the restructuring decisions do not introduce arcs that cross the minimum cut and Lemma \ref{lm:crosscut} ensures that if the restructured arc crosses the minimum cut, it does not enter a node with a path to the sink.
+In particular, Conditions $1$ and $2$ of Lemma \ref{lm:noInc} ensure that the restructuring decisions do not introduce arcs that cross the minimum cut.
+Condition $3$ ensures that if the restructured arc crosses the minimum cut, it does not enter a node with a path to the sink, where this path may include additional restructurable arcs $J$.
+We note that, the remaining case, when $i \in U$, $j \in \bar{U}$, and there is a path from $j$ to $t$ in $D_f$ will result in an increase in flow, since adding arc $(i,j)$ will complete a path from $s$ to $t$ in $D_f$.
+However, the restructuring of such an arc (or set of arcs) may not necessarily result in an increase in flow greater than the decrease in flow caused by interdictions.
+For example, if the circle nodes in Figure \ref{fig:example} with capacity $7$ instead had capacity $5$, the amount of flow recovered from restructuring would be $3$, resulting in a net decrease in flow.

-This interpretation has important policy implications for disrupting drug trafficking networks and human trafficking networks.
-For city-level drug trafficking networks, Malaviya et.\ al.\ \cite{multi} have shown that the minimum cut in the network tends to be be between the dealer and user level.
+This interpretation has important policy implications for disrupting drug trafficking networks.
+For city-level drug trafficking networks, Malaviya et al.\ \cite{multi} have shown that the minimum cut in the network tends to be be between the drug dealer and user level.
 Therefore, our results suggest that for this application, a focus on interdictions at this level will not impact the overall prevalence of drug trafficking.
 This mathematically confirms the analysis of criminal justice scholars \cite{prison}.